Montagu Pass

 Montagu Pass is situated in the Western Cape province of South Africa, on the unsigned road between Herold and George.
 The all gravel pass parallels the newer Outeniqua Pass which is designated as the N9/N12.

-The pass was named after John Montagu, Colonial Secretary of the Cape in the 1840s, whose enthusiasm for good roads resulted in the first ambitious program of construction in Southern Africa.
-It was damaged by floods in November 1996, and was closed for most of 1997.
-It has been repaired and is now open.
+The pass was named after John Montagu, Colonial Secretary of the Cape in the 1840s, who formally opened the pass in 1847.

+The pass was damaged by floods in November 1996, and was closed for most of 1997 for repairs.
 A driving time of about one hour will take one over the Outeniqua Mountains and through the village of Herold to the N9.

+The pass was designated a provincial heritage site in 1972.

 Construction

 In 1844, some 250 convicts started with the construction of the pass and it was opened for traffic in December 1847.
 The passage over the Outeniqua mountains, which used to take a full three days over the Cradock Pass, could now be accomplished within three hours.
 Today it takes 15 minutes by car.

-Henry Fancourt White, an English-born early emigrant to then Cape Colony, was an experienced road engineer in charge of the work.
-His name is perpetuated in the lovely Fancourt Estate and in the village of Blanco (originally called White's Village).
+Henry Fancourt White was the engineer in charge of the work.
+His name is perpetuated in the Fancourt Estate and in the village of Blanco (originally called White's Village).
 On the ascent, one passes the Old Tollhouse where once the toll of one penny per wheel and one penny per ox had to be paid.
 This historic building, declared a National Monument, is currently in a bad state having been vandalised.
 "Keurrivier se brug" further on has also been declared a National Monument.
 The original stone wall still exists all along the pass.
 The name boards tell interesting tales.
 The narrowest part of the pass with overhanging cliffs was called "Die Noute".
 Here wagons could not pass abreast.
 Further on is "Regop Trek", the steepest part of the road.
 Where the road passes underneath the railway bridge, is "Stinkhoutdraai" where stinkwood trees used to grow in profusion.
 In this way the pass continues, until reaching the hotel at North Station.
 The oldest part of the building dates back to 1840.